4nonch/BN---Primitive-Launcher/README.md

 **DOWNLOAD LINK**: https://github.com/4nonch/BN---Primitive-Launcher/releases

+**WARNING**:
+Translated/edited mods better to not keep in cataclysm\data\mods (try to keep it in cataclysm\Mods).
+Why?
+Because if you choose option to install KenanModpack it will rewrite mods in cataclysm\data\mods folder.
+Also every time updating Launcher install and rewrite UndeapPeople tiles for mods in cataclysm\data\mods folder.

 **How it works:** [description needs updating]
 1. Creates "BN - old data" folder and moves all directories and files in root folder to it
 2. Downloads archive with the latest **win64-tiles** or **win32-tiles** release